Tax reliefs for people with a visual impairment

-If you have certain visual impairments you may claim a reduction in the amount of tax that you pay.
+If you have certain visual impairments you can claim a reduction in the amount of tax that you pay.

-Under the tax system, the amount of tax that you pay to the Revenue Commissioners may be reduced by a system of tax credits and reliefs.
+Tax credits and reliefs reduce the amount of tax that you pay to Revenue.
 You can read about how your tax is calculated for an explanation of how they work.

-If you have certain visual impairments you can claim the Blinds Person’s Tax Credit.
+If you have certain visual impairments, you can claim the Blind Person’s Tax Credit.
 If you have a guide dog, you can apply for the Guide Dog Allowance.
 In addition, refunds are available for Value Added Tax that is paid on certain aids and appliances.

 Parents cannot claim a Blind Person’s Tax Credit in respect of any children who are blind, but you can claim the Incapacitated Child Tax Credit.

-To apply for the Blind Person's Tax Credit, you must have a certificate from an opthalmic surgeon (a physician who performs eye surgery).
+To apply for the Blind Person's Tax Credit, you must have a certificate from an opthalmic surgeon (a doctor who performs eye surgery).
 The certificate must state:

 The certificate issued by your ophthalmic surgeon should state whether the visual impairment is permanent, or temporary.
 If it is temporary, you will need a certificate for each year for which the credit is claimed.
 Otherwise the tax credit remains indefinitely.

 An additional allowance is available if you, or your spouse, have a trained guide dog.
 (Guide dogs are especially trained to lead blind or visually impaired people around obstacles).
-In 2017 the allowance is €825 and you claim it at the standard rate of 20%.
+The Guide Dog Allowance is €825 and you claim it at the standard rate of 20%.

 To claim the allowance you must have a letter from Irish Guide Dogs for the Blind confirming that you are a registered owner.

-Refunds can be claimed from Revenue for VAT paid on certain aids and appliances designed to help a blind person cope with daily functions, for example, specially adapted computer equipment, Braille books, Braille writing equipment, etc.
+Refunds can be claimed from Revenue for VAT paid on certain aids and appliances designed to help a blind person cope with daily functions.
+For example, specially adapted computer equipment, Braille books or Braille writing equipment.